 Copy the logo of your choice by right-clicking on the image, then save it. 👇

 History of LinkedIn

 LinkedIn is a US-based professional networking site and social media platform.
-Reid Hoffman, Konstantin Guericke, Jean-Luc Vailant, Allen Blue and Eric Ly founded it since 2002.
+Reid Hoffman, Konstantin Guericke, Jean-Luc Vailant, Allen Blue and Eric Ly founded it in 2002.
 The network is based in Mountain View, California. ☀️

 It is a social network created to help people find the expertise they need and form business partnerships.
 More than 700 million people from 200 nations have signed up for this network, which covers 150 different fields of work. 👷

 Officially, the company and its logo were launched in late 2002, although the service began operating in the spring of 2003.
-LinkedIn filed for an IPO in the first half of 2011 and listed on the New York Stock Exchange this summer.
+LinkedIn filed for an IPO in the first half of 2011 and listed on the New York Stock Exchange that summer.
 It was purchased by Microsoft in January 2017 and became their property.
 The symbology describes all the important phases of the affiliate platform’s evolution. 🌱

 LinkedIn origin of the logo